 Veggies- Feel free to adapt this recipe by incorporating your favorite veggies.
-We chose tomatoes, bell peppers and onions but potatoes, broccoli or zucchini would be other great options.
+We love baked Italian sausage with peppers and tomatoes, but potatoes, broccoli or zucchini would be other great options.

 Note: Consider holding onto your bell pepper stems for this adorable Bell Peppers Art Craft.